 What is the difference between Robo-advisors and

 Unlike Robo-advisors, mutual funds do not select the best investment options by using a pre-programmed algorithm.
-Mutual funds are an investment option usually controlled by money managers in investment firms.
+Instead, mutual funds are an investment option usually controlled by money managers in investment firms.
 The idea behind mutual funds is that there is a pool of funds collected from various investors.

-From this pool of funds, the money managers can then make choices on what assets are good to buy and those that are not.
-The main advantage of mutual funds is that you have a human being behind the whole operation; either a financial advisor or just you.
+From this pool of funds, the money managers can then choose what assets are good to buy and those that are not.
+The main advantage of mutual funds is that you have a human being behind the whole operation, either a financial advisor or just you.

 Despite having the human aspect in mutual funds, they are still less preferable to Robo-advisors due to their management fee and funds.
-For the mutual funds, you can be charged a Management Expense Ratio (MER) of a minimum of 2% and sometimes even 3%.
-These same management fees can go from 0.1 % to 0.7% when you use the Robo-advisors.
+For example, you can be charged a Management Expense Ratio (MER) of a minimum of 2% and sometimes even 3% for the mutual funds.
+On the other hand, these same management fees can go from 0.1 % to 0.7% when using Robo-advisors.

-Nevertheless, the minimum amount of cash an investor can invest in any given asset is higher when you use mutual funds instead of Robo-advisors.
-Your choice will boil down to what you prefer; a human hand holding you throughout the process or a cheaper and effortless program that does most of the heavy lifting.
+Nevertheless, the minimum amount of cash an investor can invest in any asset is higher when you use mutual funds instead of Robo-advisors.
+So your choice will boil down to what you prefer; a human hand holding you throughout the process or a cheaper and effortless program that does most of the heavy lifting.

 What is the difference between Robo-advisors and

 Financial consultants or advisors are the more expensive option when it comes to the available investment options.
-The job of a financial advisor is to make sure he/she helps you manage your assets by investing your money and picking the best table of contents for your asset mix.
+The job of a financial advisor is to make sure they help you manage your assets by investing your money and picking the best table of contents for your asset mix.

 You can use Robo-advisors such as CI Direct Investing from anywhere in the world since everything is done through the web.
 Additionally, you never have to meet any person, ever.

-An investment adviser on the other hand can only be found in offices where you will have to meet them face-to-face for most businesses.
-The silver lining to financial consultants is that a few companies can provide access to financial advisors through virtual means.
+On the other hand, an investment adviser can only be found in offices where you will have to meet them face-to-face for most businesses.
+The silver lining to financial consultants is that a few companies can provide financial advisors through virtual means.

-Financial advisors are normally expensive with an estimated average cut of 1% from the assets managed per year.
+Financial advisors are generally expensive, with an estimated average cut of 1% from the assets managed per year.
 Also, newbies may be required to have a minimum balance of $250,000, or more in some cases, before obtaining a personal financial advisor.
-Some consultants charge flat rates or hourly rates to help usher in new investors on their asset mix packages.
+Some consultants charge flat or hourly rates to help usher new investors on their asset mix packages.

 What are the risks related to ETFs (Exchange Traded Funds)?

-As compared to other investment options, ETFs are subjectively a smarter route to take when investing.
-ETFs consist of assets such as bonds, stocks, commodities, derivatives, or a combination of securities.
+As compared to other investment options, ETFs are subjectively a more intelligent route to take when investing.
+This is because ETFs consist of assets such as bonds, stocks, commodities, derivatives, or a combination of securities.
 This basket of stocks makes ETFs low-risk investments and generally a low-cost option.

-ETFs may be safer and the easier route to take, but they face various challenges, some of which are synonymous with mutual funds and stocks.
-Some of these risks include market risk, tax risk, exotic-exposure risk, shutdown risk, counterparty risk, crowded-trade risk, ETF-trading risk, and broken-ETF risk.
+ETFs may be safer and easier to take, but they face various challenges, some of which are synonymous with mutual funds and stocks.
+These risks include market risk, tax risk, exotic-exposure risk, shutdown risk, counterparty risk, crowded-trade risk, ETF-trading risk, and broken-ETF risk.
 Regardless of the risks involved, Robo-advisors are still one of the safest investment options.

-If the Robo-advisors fail, get corrupted, or attacked, what will happen to my money?
+If the Robo-advisors fail, get corrupted, or are attacked, what will happen to my money?

 One of the myths and misconceptions about a Robo-advisor is that it controls your money.
-Robo-advisors in no way has any access to your money.
-Your money is stored in your bank and the only person who can authorize its use is you or someone who can access your bank details.
+Robo-advisors in no way have any access to your money.
+Your money is stored in your bank, and the only person who can authorize its use is you or someone who can access your bank details.

-A Robo-advisor is just the middlemen between the bank that has your money and you who wants to invest that money.
-The program then uses its pre-programmed algorithms to better invest your money using ETFs.
+A Robo-advisor is just the middleman between the bank that has your money and you who wants to invest that money.
+The program then uses its pre-programmed algorithms to invest your money better using ETFs.

 If a Robo-advisor malfunctions or gets corrupted, your money will remain safe and sound in your bank account.
-The only thing that will be affected is the program alone causing an immediate stop to any transactions.
+The only thing affected is the program alone, causing an immediate stop to any transactions.

 Can you lose money with a Robo-advisor?

 Every investment opportunity presents itself with its risks.
-The use of Robo-advisors is no different, despite the addition of tax-loss harvesting and rebalancing, you can still lose money with Robo-advisors.
+Unfortunately, the use of Robo-advisors is no different; despite the addition of tax-loss harvesting and rebalancing, you can still lose money with Robo-advisors.

 The edge that Robo-advisors have over other conventional investment methods is its ease of use and low cost.
-Provided with these two factors, you can be able to easily enter the investment game with as little money as you want and with little to no experience.
+Provided with these two factors, you can quickly enter the investment game with as little money as you want and with little to no experience.

-All of this makes for a good strategy to help you invest slowly while still learning all the fundamentals.
-In conclusion, Robo-advisors may be as risky as other methods, but, they provide a stress-free and low-risk experience that most newbies would prefer.
+All of this makes for an excellent strategy to help you invest slowly while still learning all the fundamentals.
+In conclusion, Robo-advisors may be as risky as other methods, but they provide a stress-free and low-risk experience that most newbies would prefer.

-Investing with Robo-Advisors is gaining popularity in Canada for good reason.
-They offer significantly lower fees than standard investment agencies.
-Many come with benefits like human financial advisors.
-During a financial crisis, a Robo-Advisor may be less likely to dump stocks and be able to retain much of your investment compared to normal advisors.
-Since a Robo-Advisor works off an algorithm, there are no human tendencies or emotions involved, purely mathematics.
+Investing with Robo-Advisors is gaining popularity in Canada for a good reason.
+They offer significantly lower fees than traditional investment agencies.
+In addition, many come with benefits like human financial advisors.
+For example, during a financial crisis, a Robo-Advisor may be less likely to dump stocks and be able to retain much of your investment compared to typical advisors.
+Since a Robo-Advisor works off an algorithm, no human tendencies or emotions are involved, purely mathematics.

 With more popularity, there are now more options for your choice of Robo-Advisor.
-With time the algorithms are getting better, backed by science and research, Robo-Advisors may start to be the norm.
+With time the algorithms are getting better; backed by science and research, Robo-Advisors may become the norm.

-Unfortunately, if you came here looking for Ellevest Canada, Betterment Canada, or Wealthfront Canada, they are not yet available here.
+Unfortunately, if you came here looking for Ellevest Canada, Betterment Canada, or Wealthfront Canada, they are not yet available.
 With time they may make their way into the Canadian market, but you’ll have to be patient for that.
-The Robo-Advisors Canada offers, however, range from internationally researched and backed, to home-grown companies.
+The Robo-Advisors Canada offers, however, range from internationally researched and backed to home-grown companies.

-Keep in mind, it’s important to do your own research on each of these companies.
-Although we’ve rated Wealthsimple as your best option, you may find another Robo-Advisor that is a better fit for your personal situation.
+Keep in mind; it’s essential to do your research on each of these companies.
+Although we’ve rated Wealthsimple as your best option, you may find another Robo-Advisor that is a better fit for your situation.
 There are many options with different benefits, fees, investment strategies, and more.
 Be thorough and sure when you research and make your decision!